Dev Blog: H1Z1 Updates from a Technical Zombie Wizard

 Get to know the man who brings the undead to life!

 Welcome to the Official Developer Blog for H1Z1.
-If you’ve been following H1Z1 development for the past of couple months since our reveal and first gameplay stream, you may have noticed that we have a pretty transparent approach to game design and development here at Sony Online Entertainment.
+If you’ve been following H1Z1 development for the past of couple months since our reveal and first gameplay stream, you may have noticed that we have a pretty transparent approach to game design and development here at Daybreak.
 As we head toward H1Z1 Early Access release on Steam, it is extremely important to us that we collaborate directly with our players throughout the development process.
 You can find most of our team on Reddit and Twitter daily, divulging ideas for features, asking questions, taking polls, perusing your suggestions and feature requests, and generally just trying to get to know the community better.
 In addition to Reddit and Twitter, we plan to write longer-form update blogs here on our website.
 So let’s kick this off with our first post!

 I’m Tom Schenck, Technical Director on H1Z1.
 “What does that mean?” you may ask.
 Well, as the Technical Director, I am responsible for overseeing the coding teams.
 I help manage the testing plans, guide the teams on production of the game code and data, and make sure game production moves smoothly through the development processes.
 I hold the "Technical Vision" for the project and also manage any glaring technical issues.
 To learn more about me, check out my recent Q&A video!